fhidalgoGC/test-components-system/replit.md

 - **BottomNavigationBar**: Mobile navigation component supporting controlled/uncontrolled selection, dynamic item disabling (`disabledIds`), and `onError` callback for UX protection.
 Integrates with i18n and ConfigProvider.
 - **HeterogeneousList**: Component supporting configurable page size and scroll preservation.
 Fully migrated to the Provider + Context + Hook architecture with i18n and ConfigProvider integration.
 - **UniversalCard**: Flexible wrapper card component that can render any React component with customizable styling, sizing (numeric, CSS units, Tailwind classes), and optional header/footer content.
 - **LoginCard**: Authentication card component with dual configurations: `with-credentials` (providers + email/password) and `providers-only` (external auth only).
-Supports up to 4 visible providers with expandable "more" button, custom provider data, and fully responsive design with mobile/web variants.
-Integrates with i18n for multi-language support.
+Supports up to 4 visible providers with expandable "more" button for additional providers.
+All text labels (title, subtitle, provider labels) use `MultiLanguageLabel` interface for reactive i18n support.
+The `resolveLabel()` helper function resolves labels based on current language.
+In `providers-only` mode, providers display as large horizontal buttons with left-aligned icon + text.
+In `with-credentials` mode, providers show as square grid cards.
+Fully responsive design with mobile/web variants.

 # External Dependencies